-The required uniform for students in grades 5th through 8th Grades is as follows.
+The required uniform for students in grades 5^{th} through 8^{th} Grades is as follows.

-Shirts White, button-up, collared, long or short-sleeved oxford dress shirts ormits All shirts must be tucked securely into pants or skirts Note: Undershirts worn under uniform shirts/blouses may only be white, may not have any logos or designs that show through the shirt, and must be tucked in.
+Shirts White, button-up, collared, long or short-sleeved oxford dress shirts All shirts must be tucked securely into pants or skirts Note: Undershirts worn under uniform shirts/blouses may only be white, may not have any logos or designs that show through the shirt, and must be tucked in.
 Female students may not have colored or patterned bras or undershirts that show through their uniforms.
 Polo shirts are prohibited.
-Ties Students are required to wear a solid navy blue uniform tie (cross 1105 tie or bow ties are also permitted) Pants Khaki pants/slacks fitted and worn at the waist Note: Shorts/cut-offs will not be permitted Skirts Scholars may opt to wear the plaid uniform skirt • Length of skirt may not rise more than 3 inches above the knee all the way around the skirt Note: Plaid jumpers will not be permitted.
+Ties • Students are required to wear a solid navy blue uniform tie (cross tie or bow ties are also permitted) Pants Khaki pants/slacks fitted and worn at the waist Note: Shorts/cut-offs will not be permitted Skirts Scholars may opt to wear the CICS Washington Park plaid uniform skirt Khaki Skirts are permitted • Length of skirt may not rise more than 3 inches above the knee all the way around the skirt Note: Plaid jumpers will not be permitted.
 Belts • If a scholar chooses to wear a belt, it must be solid black and fastened securely around the waste.
-Sweaters Solid navy blue sweaters or cardigans that are free of striping or other color designs may be worn • Sweaters should be clearly labeled with the student's name on the inside tag • The purchased navy blue Avalon gym uniform sweatshirt may be worn with the student's regular school uniform Note: The temperature in the building fluctuates.
+Sweaters Solid navy blue sweaters or cardigans that are free of striping or other color designs may be worn.
+Preferably the CICS Washington Park logo embroidered. • Sweaters should be clearly labeled with the student's name on the inside tag • The purchased navy blue Washington Park gym uniform sweatshirt may be worn with the student's regular school uniform Note: The temperature in the building fluctuates.
 Students will not be permitted to wear their jackets during the school day, so all students should come prepared with a uniform sweater to wear.
 Sweaters may not be draped over shoulders or tied at the waist.
-Shoes Solid black business-type shoes 011000 Gym shoes may be worn on regular uniform days if they are all black Shoes with laces must be tied securely Heels may not be above a half inch in height Pant leg must be worn over the shoe • Tall leg must be worn over the shoe Note: The only exceptions to color are gold or silver buckles on the dress shoes only, which are acceptable.
+No hoodies are permitted.
+Shoes Solid black business-type shoes • Gym shoes may be worn on regular uniform days if they are all black • Shoes with laces must be tied securely • Heels may not be above a half inch in height • Pant leg must be worn over the shoe Note: The only exceptions to color are gold or silver buckles on the dress shoes only, which are acceptable.
 Other than gold or silver buckles, not a speck of any other color will be allowed on the black dress shoes.
-If you are using the same pair of shoes for gym and regular uniform days, the shoes must be all black only.
-Dress shoes include oxfords, monk shoes, ballet flats, and loafers. • Studs, glitter, chains, etc. are not allowed.
-Shoes should be close-toed, and if they have heals, they may not be above a half inch. they have heels, they may not be above a half inch
+If you are using the same pair of shoes for gym and regular uniform days, the shoes must be all black only. • Dress shoes include oxfords, monk shoes, ballet flats, and loafers.
+Studs, glitter, chains, etc. are not allowed.
+Shoes should be close-toed, and if they have heels, they may not be above a half inch